alvinwatner/banggood_description_parser/README.md

 The people that intend to Dropship the product from Banggood to other local market place (for e.g., Tokopedia, Bukalapak)

 ## Challenges:
-* The product page dynamically changing from one to another
+* The products page dynamically changing from one to another.
-* Inconsistency html script
+* Inconsistency html script.
-* Inconsistency description titles (for e.g., Product 1 had title : "Package Include" while product 2 : "Package Includes")
+* Inconsistency description titles (for e.g., Product 1 had title : "Package Include" while product 2 : "Package Includes").
-* The content that in the form of table.
+* Many contents that formed in table.

 ## Objective:
 * To create an algorithm that able to identify the variety of description contents (for e.g., Features, specifications) and extract the content within while maintaining the readability of the extracted result.